Ben King (cyclist)

-Benjamin T. "Ben" King (born March 22, 1989) is an American former professional road racing cyclist, who competed as a professional from 2008 to 2022.
+Benjamin T. King (born March 22, 1989) is an American former professional road racing cyclist, who competed as a professional from 2008 to 2022.

 Personal

 Born in Richmond, Virginia, King spent his adolescence in North Garden, Virginia, United States.
 He now resides in North Garden and Lucca, Tuscany, Italy.
 King graduated from Monticello High School, in Charlottesville, Virginia, in 2007.
-He attended Virginia Tech, in Blacksburg, Virginia, between 2008 and 2009.
+He attended Virginia Tech between 2008 and 2009.